Coal in Alberta

 Coal in Alberta is found in the Coalspur Formation in the Western Canada Sedimentary Basin in the foothills of southwestern Alberta.
 The Coalspur Formation, which has large quantities of high-quality coal, runs from south of the Wapiti River to the North Saskatchewan River.
 The Coalspur coal zone is about 120 m to 200 m thick.

 Coal formations in what is now the province of Alberta, originated approximately 140 and 65 million years ago.
 The collision between the two immense plates had pushed up the Rocky Mountains while depressing the North American continent's interior.
 New layers of growth crushed and buried layers of peat, shale, and sandstone, compressing them into coal beds.
 The oldest coal deposits were pushed closer to the surface about 80 to 55 million years ago, forming part of the Rocky Mountains's foothills and Front Ranges.

 In 2018, Alberta's coal production totalled approximately 20 million tonnes and accounted for $10 million in royalties for the province, according to Alberta Energy's Coal and Mineral Development Unit's "2018 Year in Review".
 In the fiscal year 2019-2020 coal represented $11.8 million or 0.2% of Alberta's total non-renewable resource revenue of $5.9 billion.

+For many years, Alberta relied on coal for electricity for years.
+When the Alberta New Democratic Party came to power in 2015, they legislated an end to the use of coal for power by 2030.
+This target was met six years ahead of schedule, and the last coal power plant in Alberta closed on June 16, 2024.